 Universelles Völkerrecht, one of the most influential textbooks in international law and, more recently, edited the leading

 Commentary on the Charter of the United Nations.
 Professor Simma lectured at The Hague Academy of International Law in 1995 and taught the prestigious general course there in 2009.
 From 1987 to 1996, he was a member of the UN Committee on Economic, Social, and Cultural Rights, followed by six years of membership in the UN International Law Commission before he was elected to the World Court at The Hague.
-He has been co-agent and counsel in cases before the Court, for instance in the
+He has been co-agent and counsel in cases before the Court, such as in the

 LaGrand case brought by Germany against the United States.
-In 2014, he was chosen as judge ad hoc by Costa Rica in the case concerning Maritime Delimitation in the Carribean Sea and the Pacific Ocean (Costa Rica v.
+In 2014, he was chosen as judge ad hoc by Costa Rica in a case concerning Maritime Delimitation in the Caribbean Sea and the Pacific Ocean (Costa Rica v.
 Nicaragua).
 In 2016, there followed another appointment of that nature by Chile in the dispute over the status and use of the Silala (Chile v.
 Bolivia).
 Professor Simma is a much sought-after arbitrator in inter-state, foreign investment, international commercial, and sports law cases.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law

 The University of Michigan Law School.

 48109-1215 USA - Contact Us